Islam in the United Kingdom: Turks

 The Turkish community have established several mosques in the country.
 The first was Shacklewell Lane Mosque, established by the Turkish Cypriot community in 1977.
 There are numerous other Turkish mosques in London, mainly in Hackney, including the Aziziye Mosque and Suleymaniye Mosque.
 Notable Turkish mosques outside London include Selimiye Mosque in Manchester, Hamidiye Mosque in Leicester, and Osmaniye Mosque in Stoke-on-Trent.

 Turks from the same districts from their homeland tend to congregate in the same quarters in the UK.
 The majority live in capital city of London, particularly in Hackney, Haringey, Enfield, Lewisham, Lambeth, Southwark, Croydon, Islington, Kensington, Waltham Forest, and Wood Green.
 Outside London there are smaller Turkish communities in Birmingham, Hertfordshire, Luton, Manchester, Sheffield and the East Midlands.

 African

+A hijab-wearing British Horner Muslim woman next to another hijab-wearing British Muslim woman at an iftar event in the U.K.

 Maghrebis

 Although data is short, findings indicate Maghrebis make up a substantial community in Europe and the United Kingdom.
 Britain has long ties with Maghrebis, through contact with the Maghrebis.
 Nevertheless, Britain has a far lower count of Maghrebis in comparison to France, the Netherlands and Spain, where the majority of Muslims are Maghrebi.